 The planning process

-Infrastructure NSW has commenced the procurement process for a Principal Contractor to deliver the design development, documentation and construction for the Stadium Australia Redevelopment.
+Infrastructure NSW has commenced the procurement process for a Principal Contractor to deliver the Stadium Australia Redevelopment.
 Expressions of Interest (EOI) are now being requested from suitably qualified and interested parties.
 For more information on the EOI process please visit the NSW e-Tendering website at the following link.

 Please contact us via:

 Mail: PO Box R220, Royal Exchange NSW 1225